 Kedarnath Yatra is one of the most sacred pilgrimages in India and a vital part of the Char Dham Yatra of Uttarakhand.
 Dedicated to Lord Shiva, Kedarnath Temple is located at an altitude of around 3,583 meters, surrounded by the majestic Garhwal Himalayas.

 Every year, lakhs of devotees undertake the Kedarnath Yatra seeking spiritual peace, blessings, and inner transformation.
+Due to its religious importance and challenging terrain, proper planning is essential before beginning this holy journey.

 Kedarnath Temple Significance